besterprotocol/besterd/spec2.md

 *SHOULD* be inetrpreted as such.
 Within it there is a field called `status` which is a JSON string and *SHOULD* be interpreted as such.
-* There is a field called `data` which is of aa JSON type up to the _message handler_ and *SHOULD* be interpreted in accordance to its (the _message handler_'s) rules.
+* There is a field called `data` which is of a JSON type up to the _message handler_ and *SHOULD* be interpreted in accordance to its (the _message handler_'s) rules.